cunnie/writings/i_am_become_forever.md

 off this cell phone.
 Good luck."

 He ran out the building and he could see the Security Guard running towards him shouting in his cell phone.
-Max turned and ran the opposite direction.
+Max turned and ran.
 While Max was running, he checked the time on his cell phone and the compass direction: fortunately it was a clear sky, and the sun was almost directly due South, so he could orient fairly well to get out of the complex.

 The Security Guard was falling further behind.
 Either he wasn't in as good a shape as Dr. Max, or he didn't have as much adrenaline.
 Probably the latter.